 Dominique was a co-founder and COO of LimmaTech Biologics AG and was responsible for process and analytical development of LimmaTech’s vaccine candidates prior to his focusing on GlycoEra.
 He joined GlycoVaxyn AG in 2011 as Head of Process Development and Industrialization and held that position at the time of the company’s acquisition by GlaxoSmithKline plc in February 2015.
 Before this, he acquired significant experience in cGMP quality control, manufacturing and validation while working for more than 5 years at Cytos Biotechnology AG.
 Dominique holds a PhD in science from the University of Zurich and studied Adenovirus biology and its application in tumor therapy.

 Momenta Pharmaceuticals was acquired by Johnson and Johnson for US $6.5 Billion in August 2020.
-Presently, Ganesh is mentoring, and on the board of multiple early stage companies, working with investors and management teams to translate scientific innovations, develop corporate strategy and raise capital and is a strategic advisor for Biological E Ltd, an international vaccine company.
+Presently, Ganesh is mentoring, and on the board of multiple early stage companies, working with investors and management teams to translate scientific innovations, develop corporate strategy and raise capital.
 Previously, Ganesh was a research faculty member at the Harvard-MIT Division of Health Sciences and Technology and later at the MIT Division of Bioengineering.
 He was the Director of Bioinformatics at MIT for a multi-center project on evaluating roles of complex polysaccharides in biology.

 David is Professor of Vaccinology and Immunology and Head of the Immunobiology Section at the Great Ormond Street Institute of Child Health, University College London (UCL) where he also holds the role of Institute Deputy Director for NHS Engagement.
 He is a Consultant Paediatric Immunologist at the Great Ormond Street Hospital for Children NHS Foundation Trust (GOSH) where he is also Director of Clinical Research and Development.